 These advances foreshadow the potential of AI as cognitive systems develop essential characteristics of human intelligence—the ability to learn on their own in a context-aware and self- aware fashion.
 Such systems will gather information autonomously, evaluate it, and make decisions.
 They’ll provide financial advice, anticipate and avert cyberattacks, and conduct scientific research.
 They’ll even understand slang, sarcasm, and tone of voice.

 Far-fetched?
 Not to the investors pouring billions into AI technologies (see figures 3 and 4).
-Some 5,000 AI start-ups launched since 2014 have attracted a total of $40 billion from venture capital firms and the investment arms of leading technology companies.
+Some 5,000 AI start-ups launched since 2014, attracting a total of $40 billion from VC and large companies.
 Capital is flowing across the sector, with autonomous vehicle systems landing the most money, followed by RPA technologies.

 High-quality data.
 Machine learning requires large quantities of easily accessible, heterogeneous data as a base for accumulating knowledge, recognizing patterns, and developing a set of decision-making options.
 However, AI is increasingly being applied to solving data quality issues, so that requirement will eventually go away.

 High frequency.
 AI generates acceptable returns when it’s used to reduce labor costs in recurring activities that involve significant amounts of human effort.

 Analytical complexity.
 AI is well suited to analyzing complex data sets, where significant computing power is necessary to generate useful insights.

 Risk mitigation.
 AI works best in areas where the impact of bad decisions and the learning time required to achieve acceptable error rates are well understood.